10 Dec 1905 (Tsingtao) - 5 July 1990 (Seattle)

 A 65th birthday tribute in Monumenta Sinica was kept so secret from him that the paper "On Ming Orthodoxy," which he had coincidentally submitted for publication in that journal, was itself printed at the head of the Festschrift.
 It was irregular, but somehow fitting.
 There he was, one of the crowd, sharing his results along with everybody else; learning and contributing, even at his own party.
 His own seminar; the seminar of the whole.
 The energy we picked up from him was the same energy that drove his own continual quest for more, and more adequate, knowledge.

 But apart from that congratulatory moment, his passage to private life in 1971 was not the pleasant one which we had hoped for him.
 Academe turns its back quickly on those who depart, and Hellmut felt abandoned, one might say outflanked, even before he departed.
 In his retirement to the aerie in the Seattle sunrise, though always courteous to occasional visitors, and generous in sponsoring, and helping find funding for, the posthumous English publication of Iulian Shchutskii's Researches on the I Ching (1979), he kept more and more to himself, working alone on the history of Chinese literature which in the end eluded him, as it had earlier eluded us.
 His health gradually failed.
-He died on 5 July 1990, a day of no particular consequence otherwise, leaving Erica, two sons established in conspicuously non-Sinological professions, and a widely dispersed heritage of those whose passion for the study of China was kindled at least in part from his own.
+He died on 5 July 1990, a day of no particular consequence otherwise, leaving Erica, two sons established in conspicuously non-Sinological professions, and a heritage widely dispersed among those whose passion for the study of China was kindled at least in part from his own.

 We may end with a last few lines from Fritz Mote's memorial, among those gathered in the 1992 volume of Oriens Extremus: